15 Jul 2019

 Consent receipts and interoperability

-Once the consent requests and, crucially, the purposes for the requests have been defined by the organisation, the customer can make an informed decision whether to grant consent.
-Ideally, that consent is then recorded and a consent receipt is issued that is interoperable with other consent systems.
+Once the purposes for the consent requests have been defined by the organisation, the customer can make an informed decision whether to grant consent.
+Ideally, that consent is then recorded and a consent receipt is issued that is standards-based and interoperable with other consent systems.
+One such set of standards has been proposed by the Kantara Initiative.

 The record of consent is then able to be queried whenever that personal information is used.
 This means that the customer experience is improved and trust is created between the organisation and the customer.

-It is this increase in trust that is the key benefit of GDPR.
+It is this increase in trust that was designed to be the key benefit of GDPR.
 There is evidence that a lack of trust in use of personal data severely affects revenues and/or service levels.
 Maintaining or even improving this trust should have a positive effect on organisations.

 Your organisation will likely conduct a privacy impact assessment (PIA).
 This can be completed in conjunction with your data protection officer, or by using a consultant data privacy expert.
 It enables you to identify the personal information requirements and the appropriate legal basis for recording or processing that information.